Geography at Mab Lane

 We want to equip them with not only the minimum statutory requirements of the geography National Curriculum but to prepare them for the opportunities, responsibilities and experiences of later life.
 To do this, we believe that it is important for the children to love learning both inside and outside the classroom.
-Educational visits are an extremely important part of our children’s learning and recently, pupils enjoyed a whole-school enrichment trip to Formby Beach.
-Here, children were able to develop their geographical and fieldwork skills through map work, and enjoyed learning about the physical environment.
+Children have access to our amazing outdoor learning space where they can get hands on with geographical studies.
+Educational visits are an extremely important part of our children’s learning.

 We want to provide children learning and experiences that will link to their own lives and instil the idea that individually and together, they can make a difference to the future of our planet.